-The short-term loss probability measured as the VaR (Value at Risk) is another vital tool used for monitoring and managing market price risks.
+The short-term loss probability measured as the Value at Risk (VaR) is another vital tool used for operational monitoring and management of the market price risks associated with our securities positions.
 It is calculated on the basis of historical data, e. g. the volatility of the securities positions under own management and the correlation between these risks.
-As part of these calculations the decline in the fair value of our portfolio is simulated with a certain probability and within a certain period.
+As part of these calculations the decline in the fair value of our securities portfolio is simulated with a certain probability and within a certain period.
 The VaR of the Hannover Re Group determined in accordance with these principles specifies the decrease in the fair value of our securities portfolio under own management that with a probability of 95% will not be exceeded within ten trading days.
-A multi-factor model is used to calculate the VaR indicators for the Hannover Re Group.
-It is based on time series of selected representative market parameters (equity prices, yield curves, spread curves, exchange rates, commodity prices and macro-economic variables).
-All asset positions are mapped on the level of individual positions within the multi-factor model; residual risks (e. g. market price risks that are not directly explained by the multi-factor model) can be determined through back-calculation and are incorporated into the overall calculation.
-The model takes into account interest rate risks, default and spread risks, systematic and specific equity risks, commodity risks and option-specific risks.
-Against the backdrop of what was still a difficult capital market environment, the volatilities of fixed-income assets, in particular, and hence the market price risks increased in the year under review relative to the previous year.
-Based on continued broad risk diversification and the orientation of our investment portfolio, our Value at Risk was nevertheless clearly below the Value at Risk upper limit defined in our investment guidelines.
-It amounted to 0.8% (1.2%) as at the end of the reporting period.
+A standard market model is used to calculate the VaR indicators for the Hannover Re Group; the risk model used in the previous reporting period was replaced with a more state-of-the-art variant in the year under review as part of our continuous efforts to strengthen our risk models.
+It is based on historical time series of relevant market parameters (equity prices, yield curves, spread curves and exchange rates).
+Against the backdrop of what was still a difficult capital market and interest rate environment, volatilities – especially of fixed-income assets – were again on a high level in the year under review.
+Based on continued broad risk diversification and the orientation of our investment portfolio, our VaR was nevertheless clearly below the VaR upper limit defined in our investment guidelines.
+It amounted to 0.5% (previous year: adjusted 0.5%) as at the end of the reporting period.

 Stress tests are conducted in order to be able to map extreme scenarios as well as normal market scenarios for the purpose of calculating the Value at Risk.
 In this context, the loss potentials for fair values and shareholders’ equity (before tax) are simulated on the basis of already occurred or notional extreme events.